Critical configurations for three projective views: Key results from the two-view case

 \section{Key results from the two-view case}

 While the main focus of this paper is the critical configurations for three views, there are some key results from the two-view case which can help simplify many of the three-view arguments.
-We now give a summary of the main results on critical configurations for two views.
+This section gives a summary of the main results on critical configurations for two views.
 A full analysis of the two-view case can be found in \cite{twoViews} or \cite{HK}.